breatheco-de/content/src/content/lesson/4geeks-method-the-assignments.md

 ### Mentor feedback
 Each assignment you deliver will be manually reviewed by a mentor.
 The mentor will scan your code and give you feedback via GitHub or as a message inside 4Geeks.com.

-This feedback back will focus mainly on the coding guidelines, you can [read them here](https://4geeks.com/lesson/coding-standards-guidelines), but here is a brief summary of the criteria:
+This feedback will focus mainly on the coding guidelines; you can [read them here](https://4geeks.com/lesson/coding-standards-guidelines), but here is a brief summary of the criteria:

-- Code Style & Cleanness.
+- Coding style & cleanliness.
 - Variable names.
-- Best Practices.
+- Best practices.
-- Refactoring Suggestions.
+- Refactoring suggestions.

 ### Live class code review
 Every now and then, we dedicate parts of the live classes to review previous code in several formats:
 Group review.
-During class, you will be put in teams with one mentor to review project solutions from you or your classmates.
+During class, you will be put into teams with one mentor to review project solutions from you or your classmates.

 ## What if you are stuck on a project?
 There are many ways to get unstuck:

 - Watch the video solution about the project.
 - Ask one of your classmates.